svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Once a user reach level 6, he will be able to set his profile to ‘’Active Validator’’, which will enable him to start receiving validation requests.
 Being efficient with this feature will be crucial for increasing their rating, many aspects of the research community are focused on activeness and accuracy of a user’s validation responses.

-The data submission is sent to a fixed amount of Svandis Power among the users online with an appropriate rating level to receive the submitted data grade.
+The data submission is sent to a fixed amount of Svandis Power among the users online with an appropriate rating level to receive the submitted data.
 There should be a mechanism where data submission is sent to analysts if not enough users are online for data approval.

 When data gets submitted, for example, ICO project X ''hardcap'', and reviewers do not see the answer, they are alerted that someone submitted a value for ICO project X ''Hardcap'' and has been randomly selected to find the correct answer as a reviewer.
 So instead of just seeing the answer and clicking on a button, they have to find the answer and submit it as well.
 Depending on the complexity of the value, the system will automatically compile the results and compare with the researcher’s submission.
 This system will be slightly modified for qualitative data that cannot be compared.